apache/logging-log4j2/src/site/markdown/security.md

 Versions Affected: all versions from 2.0-beta9 to 2.14.1

 #### Description
-Apache Log4j2 <=2.14.1 JNDI features used in configuration, log messages, and parameters do not protect against attacker controlled LDAP and other JNDI related endpoints.
+In Apache Log4j2 2.14.1, the JNDI features used in configurations, log messages, and parameters do not protect against an attacker-controlled LDAP and other JNDI related endpoints.
 An attacker who can control log messages or log message parameters can execute arbitrary code loaded from LDAP servers when message lookup substitution is enabled.